cosmic-lang/cosmic/docs/basics.md

 ## Modes
 Parameters can have constraints on them, called modes.
 Reference types can only be mutated in the scope they are defined in.
-Values passed to functions by reference cannot be mutated, unless they are passed in the unique or exclusive modes
+Values passed to functions by reference cannot be mutated, unless they are passed in the unique or exclusive modes.
+This may be able to be relaxed, so all values behind references can be modified
 - Reference types
   - `uni` unique mode, ownership of reference is moved into function
   - `exc` exclusive mode, only one active reference to value so safe to mutate